the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 # leanpub-end-insert
 ~~~~~~~

-This CSS file will define the two (and more) CSS classes we used in the App component.
+This CSS file will define the two (and more) CSS classes we used (and will use) in the App component.
 In your *src/App.css* file, define them like the following:

 {title="src/App.css",lang="css"}
 ~~~~~~~